naveenkewalramani/dsa-solutions/java_dsa/learning_basics/ParkingLot/src/Readme.md

 Create a command-line application for the parking lot system with the following requirements.

 The functions that the parking lot system can do:
-* Create the parking lot.
+* Create the parking lot. -> DONE
-* Add floors to the parking lot.
+* Add floors to the parking lot. -> DONE
-* Add a parking lot slot to any of the floors.
+* Add a parking lot slot to any of the floors. -> PENDING
-* Given a vehicle, it finds the first available slot, books it, creates a ticket, parks the vehicle, and finally returns the ticket.
+* Given a vehicle, it finds the first available slot, books it, creates a ticket, parks the vehicle, and finally returns the ticket. -> DONE
 * Unparks a vehicle given the ticket id.
-* Displays the number of free slots per floor for a specific vehicle type.
+* Displays the number of free slots per floor for a specific vehicle type. -> DONE
 * Displays all the free slots per floor for a specific vehicle type.
 * Displays all the occupied slots per floor for a specific vehicle type.
 * Details about the Vehicles:
-* Every vehicle will have a type, registration number, and color.
+* Every vehicle will have a type, registration number, and color. -> DONE
 * Different Types of Vehicles:
   * Car
   * Bike